Immigrate

 Submitting your application for Express Entry may be your best option to becoming a Canadian permanent resident.

-1. Eligibility: After you schedule a consultation with RU Law, we will ask you to complete our client assessment questionnaire.
+1. Eligibility: After you schedule a consultation with Urosevic Law, we will ask you to complete our client assessment questionnaire.
 When we meet with you we will review the requirements of any programs you may be eligible for and recommend the most suitable option for you.

 2. Documentation: You will need language test results and your education credential assessment before you can create your Express Entry profile.
-RU Law will work with you to make sure you prepare all required documents in a timely fashion to support your application.
+Urosevic Law will work with you to make sure you prepare all required documents in a timely fashion to support your application.
 Only applications with ALL required supporting documents will be processed.

 3. Profile: Your Express Entry profile will be scored out of 1,200.
 We will create your profile for you when you meet the eligibility requirements.
 A Comprehensive Ranking System (CRS) is used to tally your profile points.
 After your profile is submitted, you will know your CRS score and which Express Entry programs you are eligible for.
 To get an idea of your potential ranking you can use the CRS calculator tool here.

 4. Invitation and Application: Only persons who meet the minimum CRS score for that particular round of invitations will be invited to submit their applications for permanent residence.
-With a limited time to complete your application, having Rafeena of Jelena provide advice at this time could make the difference between your application being approved or rejected.
+With a limited time to complete your application, having us provide advice at this time could make the difference between your application being approved or rejected.
 Application fees are non-refundable, so you’ll want to make sure the application is done correctly.
 Processing times can take as little as 6 months.

 Provincial Nominee Programs